boyetece/thukee-blogs/2022-dec/thukee.md

 ## Deploying HAProxy for reverse proxy to nginx-thukee and kavita Reader.
 We have use AlmaLinux as our docker Host because Linode does not have a RHEL VPS image.
-Using HAProxy `v1.24` was used to focus on singular service that is for reverse proxy.
+Using HAProxy `v2.4.17` was used to focus on singular service that is for reverse proxy.
 1. Configuration File: `/etc/haproxy/haproxy.cfg`
 ```
 global
     ##maxconn 50000 - max connection from running out of memory.
     ##log stdout local0 - enable log to systemd/rsyslog.
-    ##stats socket :9000 maode 650 level admin - enable runtime API, health checks, change server weights and other dynamic changes.
+    ##stats socket :9000 mode 650 level admin - enable runtime API, health checks, change server weights and other dynamic changes.

     maxconn 50000
     log stdout local0
-    stats socket :9000 maode 650 level admin
+    stats socket :9000 mode 650 level admin

 defaults
     ## mode http - defines the mode if it's layer 4 (`tcp` proxy) or layer 7 (`http` proxy).